skorupaw/recruitment-task-1/README.md

 ## General guidelines:

-- You can take a look around the project and change every part of it, but all the tasks can be achieved modifying the `App.tsx` and files in `/components` folder
+- You can take a look around the project and change every part of it, but all the tasks can be achieved modifying only the `App.tsx` and files in `/components` folder.

 ## Description

 ## Starting
+Before you start coding:

 To start dev server run with frontend application run:
 ```cmd